ui-libraries/Web-Mapping-Intro/README.md

   <script>
     // define map options
     const mapOptions = {
-      zoomSnap: 0.5,  // this allows fractional zooming
-      center: [37.5, -120], // center the map on the coordinates for California
+      center: [37.5, -120], // center the map on the coordinates for California };
-      zoom: 6.5, // set the initial zoom
-    };

     // define the map with the options above